contourdesign/auto_EDA/README.md

 A breakdown of all columns, variables, and relationships

 -to run, in terminal:
-  -conda activate eda
+- conda activate eda

--streamlit run app.py
+- streamlit run app.py